 Our Music Ministry is for singers and instrumentalists who have a deep desire to express praise and adoration to the Lord through song.
 We seek to “magnify the greatness of God in Jesus Christ through the power of the Holy Spirit by skillfully combining God’s Word with music, thereby motivating the gathered church to proclaim the Gospel, to cherish God’s presence, and to live for God’s glory.”
 (Bob Kauflin in Worship Matters) Those who are called to this ministry are gifted in helping others enter into God’s presence through modeling what it means to give one’s whole self in worship.
 Participation includes everything from an occasional solo in church to a weekly rehearsal.

-- Heavenbound Choir faithfully leads the congregation through music in worship at the “Arise & Shine” and “Heritage” worship services at 8:20 and 11:00 on Sunday morning.
+- Heavenbound Choir faithfully leads the congregation through music in worship at the “Arise & Shine” (once per month) and “Heritage” (weekly) worship services at 8:20 and 11:00 on Sunday morning.
 We are a group of dedicated disciples who are actively involved in using our gifts and talents as tools to build the body of Christ.
 Our ultimate goal is to grow both spiritually and musically.
-We rehearse Wednesday evenings from 7:15-8:45.
+We rehearse Wednesday evenings from 6:30 to 8:00.
 Please consider joining us!
 For information about the choir, contact Sara Ledford.

 - Gospel Blues is a men’s ensemble.
 They meet on Sunday evenings at 7:30 pm.
 For more information, contact Joe Bill George.